CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 Based on a case of "Inventor-AI" recently reported in the Financial Times, our (non-lawyer) primary intent here is to ponder the justification to ask the following question:

-_**"Could an Inventor-AI qualify for "Legal Agent" status?"**_ once you've established the fact that this Inventor-AI behaves independently from the background its creator has tought it, and start to autonomously create & invent blueprints for produceable objects that do certain functions.
+_**"Could an Inventor-AI qualify for "Legal Agent" capacity & status?"**_ once you've established the fact that this Inventor-AI behaves independently from the background its creator has taught it in the first place, and start to autonomously create & invent blueprints for produceable objects that do certain functions.

 Clearly this question is not about traditional PID-AAS interacting with humans (NPI).